 As a not-about-profit community benefit organisation we’re proud to be inclusive of people of all means.

 Call our friendly team on 1300 313 000 for assistance with aged care fees.

 Means Tested Care Fees

-The Means Tested Care Fees are an additional amount you may be asked to pay depending on your income and their assets.
-The Government sets the amount a resident must pay direct to the aged care provider and reduces the care subsidies paid to the Provider by the same amount.
+The Means Tested Care Fees are an additional amount you may be asked to pay depending on your Income and Asset Assessment.
+The Government sets the amount a resident must pay direct to the aged care provider.

 This contribution is calculated by Centrelink or the Department of Veteran Affairs and is capped on an annual and lifetime basis.